If you're a creative type, I'm going to bet that you have plenty of ideas. You probably have ten new ideas for your craft business before breakfast.

 Once you've been through that process, you can either dive in with deeper knowledge about how to execute our idea.
 Or, you can let it go without regret, knowing the idea wasn't right for you or your business.

-There really is an enormous amount of information I could share, so over the course of three articles, I'm going to winnow it down to some key elements that are most relevant to craft business owners.
+There is an enormous amount of information I could share, so over the course of three articles, I'm going to boil it down to some key elements that are most relevant to craft business owners.

-If you're interested in a more in-depth exploration of your creative business ideas, have a look at the course, The Best Craft Business for You.
+If you're interested in a more in-depth exploration of your creative business ideas, you'll find that in my course, The Best Craft Business for You.

 CLARIFY YOUR IDEA(S)